youssefboulmalf/The_markerplace_writeup/README.md

 we can see a directory named admin, but if we try to acces it we can see the message:
 "You are not authorized to view this page!"

-We probably need to be loged in as an admin to see this page
+We probably need to be logged in as an admin to see this page.

 If we create an account we can see that we can create a listing.